Chapter 11d · Governance

 A DPIA template can live in the open-source repo.
 The key sections:

-- Mitigation measures: confidence scoring, human review, audit logging, access controls
+5. Mitigation measures: scoped identity, capability authority, human review, audit logging, access controls and rollback

 What About the LLM Providers?